MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-areas.md

 ﻿---
-title: Concept to market business process areas
+title: Introduce, define, and manage services through concept to market business process areas
 description: Get an overview for each of the business process areas in the concept to market end-to-end business process flow in Dynamics 365 solutions. ms.date: 01/15/2024 ms.topic: conceptual